ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Introduction

-To our best knowledge, this is the first paper that develops a principled approach to scheduling timesteps for generative diffusion sampling.
-The proposed ART-RL method is purely data-driven, and shows robust performance and generalizations empirically.
+To the best of our knowledge, this is the first control/RL formulation of diffusion timestep scheduling through adaptive time reparameterization, and the first to provide a two-directional bridge between a deterministic timestep optimum and an actor--critic learning procedure.
+The proposed method is data-driven and exhibits robust performance with reusable, amortized transfer.

 {\bf Relevant literature}: Diffusion models as generative tools were first proposed by \citet{Ho20} (DDPM) and \citet{DDIM} (DDIM) in the discrete setting.
 The pioneering work of \citet{song2020score} introduces a continuous-time formulation of diffusion models, providing a unified treatment that encompasses earlier discrete-time models.
-Various sampling methods have been proposed for diffusion inference, including predictor-corrector sampler \citep{song2020score}, exponential integrator \citep{ZC23}, and higher-order solvers \citep{ZSC23, WCW24}.
+Various sampling methods have been proposed for diffusion inference, including predictor-corrector sampler \citep{song2020score}, exponential integrator \citep{ZC23}, higher-order solvers \citep{ZSC23, WCW24}, and optimized fixed timestep schedules \citep{sabour2024align}.
 See also \citet{LLT22, Chen2023, ChenChe23, LW23, Ben24, LYl24, HHL25} for convergence analysis of diffusion models (with either uniform or hand-crafted timesteps).

 Continuous-time reinforcement learning (CTRL) was first formulated by \citet{wang2020reinforcement}, where exploration is modeled via stochastic relaxed control to capture the trial-and-error nature of reinforcement learning.
 Subsequent work developed a model-free theoretical foundation via martingale methods \citep{jia2021policy, jia2021policypg, JZ22, TZq24}, established performance guarantees \citep{huang2024mean,huang2025sublinear}, and studied policy optimization \citep{ZTY23}.
 The CTRL framework has also been applied to training and fine-tuning diffusion models in generative AI \citep{GZZ24, ZC24, ZC25}.